nd0ut/semantic-ui-rails/README.md

 i.e. `0.3.5.3` means that `0.3.5` is Semantic UI version and `.3` is the rails gem version.

+## Pull Semantic UI from it's repository
+If you want to update version to newer, run
+`thor semantic:update`
+from gem root path and create new Pull Request

 ## Contributing

 1. Fork it